 The Church of Urfa was founded in ancient times by Teumessian who sought to resolve the lessons learned from the Olympian gods.
 After the death of the Olympians, the children of Teumessian assumed the mantle of the Kyrios-Olon and used the power of the church to control the masses for their own purposes of maintaining power and control.
 They sent missionaries throughout the world to establish their church and to control religious and political thought.

 A Cubit is 1.5 feet, 45.72 centimeters

 Crook and Flail were symbols of pharaonic power.
-The Crook represents the staff used by shepherds to protect their flocks and the flail represents the tool used to thresh grain.The chief and then Azazil.
+The Crook represents the staff used by shepherds to protect their flocks and the flail represents the tool used to thresh grain.

+Disciples of Horus were the ardent followers of Horus who formed in each camp along the trade route from Kemet to the Sinai.
+The chief was Rocky and then Azazil.

 Drink referred to in this narrative: Ambrosia was an Olympian potion extending life by a factor of ten; Aphrodite-wine was a wine containing an aphrodisiac; Bitter was a nonalcoholic drink made by mixing various herbs with water; Blackwater was a coffee-like drink; Sweet was a nonalcoholic drink containing honey; beer; wine; fruit-wine was wine mixed with fruit juices containing only a little alcohol; brown-wine was brandy; Red Elixir was Kiya’s potion extending life by a factor of two.